gradle/gradle/design-docs/gradle-3.0.md

 - Cached artefact reuse for versions older than 2.0.
 - Execution of task classes compiled against Gradle versions older than 2.0.

+## Fix the delegate and parameter for named container configuration closure

+Currently, a `ConfigureDelegate` instances is made visible to the closure as its parameter (eg `it`) and its delegate.
+This is not the case for other configuration closures.

 ## Test output directories

 The current defaults for the outputs of tasks of type `Test` conflict with each other: